alexsaunderswps/User-Guides/web_portal_video_creation_guide.md

-# WildXr Web Portal Video Creation Guide
+# WildXr Web Portal Video Creation/Editing Guide

 ## Purpose & Context
-This guide introduces the management of devices (headsets or computers) running the WildXR VR application via the WildXR Web Portal (Wildxr.org)
+This guide introduces the process of creating or editing a video on the WildXR Web Portal (Wildxr.org)

 ## Prerequisites
 - Windows or Mac computer with internet access
 - An internet browser (WPS recommends Chrome)
 - A WildXR account with credentials *(may have been created by WPS staff)*
-- A **"Device"** - either a VR headset (Quest 2, Quest 3, or Quest 3s) or Computer - with the WildXR application installed
+- A video file (.mp4 or .mov)
+- A thumbnail image (.png format only)
+- *If this video contains a new species, a new species entry must be created prior to adding/editing a video*
+- *If this video will be found in custom Map Markers, WPS recommends creating those Map Markers prior to adding/editing a video*

 ## Quick Overview (for experienced users)
 1. Navigate to the Wildxr.org website
 2. Log In with your Username and Password *(may be provided by WPS staff)*
-3. Navigate to the Admin -> Devices page
+3. Navigate to the Videos page
-4. Edit an exisitng or Add a new Device
-5. *If adding a new device - you will need to launch the WildXR application to generate a device id*
-6. Verify the device settings
+4. Begin the Add Video workflow by clicking the **"Add"** button in the upper right
+5. Begin the Edit Video workflow by finding and click on the video entry you wish to Edit - *You may only edit videos created by your organization*
+6. Enter the Video details on the **"Add Video"** or **"Video Details"** page as appropriate - *Fields with an asterix are required*
+8. Click **"Next"** and assign the video to the appropriate Map Markers - *See **"Map Marker Guide"** for a deeper explination of map markers*
+9. Click **"Next"** and review the information of the **"Review & Save"** page
+10. Click **"Save"** to save the new or edited video
+11. An **"Upload Video"** page will now be shown for new videos - *If you are editing a video, skip to step 17 below*
+12. Click **"Choose File"** to open a file picker, select the video file you wish to upload
+13. Click **"Upload"** to begin the upload process - *Remain on the **"Upload Video"** until the upload completes
+14. When the video upload has completed, the **"Upload"** button will switch to **"Encode Video"**
+15. Click the **"Encode"** button to begin video encoding - *The encoding process can take upto 45 minutes depending on size and encoding traffic*
+16. The video window will close and you'll be returned to the Videos page will the encoding process continues
+17. *Clicking **"Save"** when editing a video will return you to the Videos page - if you need to replace an existing video those steps are detailed below in ??*
+<div style="page-break-after: always;"></div>

 ## Detailed Steps

-### Access Device Management page on Wildxr.org
+### Access the Videos page on Wildxr.org

 1. **Navigate to WildXR web portal**
    - Open web browser and go to WildXR web portal